tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 A selection of magic items were also displayed in the Ra'ghemdros' private museum.
 These include:

 1. A small silver jewelry box, decorated with a poem about far-seeing written in Drankorian in an elegant, flowing script.
-Inside are five large pearls, each painted to resemble an eye.
-These are %%SECRET[20]%%
+Inside are five large pearls, each painted to resemble an eye. %%SECRET[20]%%
 2. A fine gold chain necklace from which eight perfect rubies hang on thin golden threads. %%SECRET[21]%%
 3. A potion in a crystal vial, a syrupy liquid that looks like liquified iron. %%SECRET[22]%%
 4. A small silver vial, etched with the name Serandris in Draconic, and the words, "In Gratitude".
 The liquid inside is pure and clear, almost to the point of being invisible, with a single metallic silver scale floating inside. %%SECRET[23]%%